BlogResearch

 versus 1.8% for FAQ schema.
 Source: AccuraCast, 9,000 citations, Sep 2025.

-AccuraCast published a study in September 2025 analyzing 9,000 AI citation sources drawn from 2,000 prompts across ChatGPT, Google AI Overviews, and Perplexity.
-The study mapped which structured data types appeared on cited pages versus a control set of non-cited pages.
+AccuraCast published the analysis in September 2025, pulling 9,000 AI citation sources from 2,000 prompts run across ChatGPT, Google AI Overviews, and Perplexity.

-The schema type that actually appears in cited pages is Person schema, which identifies the author of a piece of content: their name, credentials, and a URL that uniquely identifies them as an entity.
+The schema type that actually appears in cited pages is Person schema, which identifies the author of a piece of content — their name, credentials, and a URL that uniquely identifies them as an entity.

 58.9% of all AI-cited pages in the AccuraCast dataset include Person schema.
 For ChatGPT specifically, that number rises to 70.4%.